 - Recombivax HB (Merck)These vaccines are synthetically prepared and do not contain blood products – you cannot get hepatitis B from either of these vaccines.

-In November 2017, a third vaccine was approved by the FDA for use in the U.S. Heplisav-B (Dynavax) is a two-dose vaccine approved for use in adults.
+In November 2017, a third vaccine was approved by the FDA for use in the U.S. Heplisav-B (Dynavax) is a two-dose vaccine approved for use in adults aged 18 and over.

 The hepatitis B vaccine is an injection (or shot) that is generally given in the arm and as a three-dose series on a 0, 1, and 6-month schedule.
 The recommended doses depend on the vaccine brand and the person's age.

 - 1st Shot (0 month) – Start at any time, but newborns should receive this dose in the delivery room)

 2nd Shot - At least one month (or 28 days) after the 1st shot